-The following basic set of criteria is intended to be common to all priority themes for the evaluation of proposals for co-ordination actions.
+The following basic set of criteria is intended to be common to all priority themes for the evaluation of proposals for specific support actions.
 Any additional specific evaluation criteria, which may complement this basic set, will be set out in the relevant work programme or call for proposals.

 - Relevance.
-The extent to which: - □ the extent to which the proposed project addresses the objectives of the work programme. - Quality of the co-ordination.
-The extent to which: - u the research actions/programmes to be co-ordinated are of demonstrably high quality; - □ the co-ordination mechanisms proposed are sufficiently robust for ensuring the goals of the action. - Potential impact.
-The extent to which: - the proposal demonstrates a clear added value in carrying out the work at European level and takes account of research activities at national level and under European initiatives (e.g. Eureka);

-- □ the Community support would have a real impact on the action and its scale, ambition and outcome; - □ the project mobilises a critical mass of resources in Europe; - exploitation and/or dissemination plans are adequate to ensure optimal use of the project results, where possible beyond the participants in the project. - Quality of the consortium.
-The extent to which: - u the participants collectively constitute a consortium of high quality; - □ the participants are well-suited to the tasks assigned to them; - □ the project combines the complementary expertise of the participants to generate added value with respect to the individual participants' programmes. - Quality of the management.
-The extent to which: - the project management is demonstrably of high quality; - □ there is a satisfactory plan for the management of knowledge, of intellectual property and of other innovation-related activities. - Mobilisation of resources.
-The extent to which: - □ the project provides for the resources (personnel, equipment, financial...) necessary for success; - □ the resources are convincingly integrated to form a coherent project; - □ the overall financial plan for the project is adequate.
+The extent to which: - □ the proposal addresses key issues to defined in the work programme/call, specific programmes or ERA, as appropriate. - Quality of the support action.
+The extent to which: - □ the proposed objectives are sound and the proposed approach, methodology and work plan are of a sufficiently high quality for achieving these objectives; - the applicant(s) represent(s) a high level of competence in terms of professional qualifications and/or experience; - □ the proposed activities are innovative and original (if applicable). - Potential impact.
+The extent to which: - □ the impact of the proposed work can only be achieved if carried out at European level; - □ the Community support would have a substantial impact on the action and its scale, ambition and outcome; - □ exploitation and/or dissemination plans are adequate to ensure optimal use of the project results, where possible beyond the participants in the project. - Quality of the management.
+The extent to which: - □ the management structure is credible in terms of professional qualifications, experience, track record and capacity to deliver. - Mobilisation of resources.
+The extent to which : - □ the project provides for the resources (personnel, equipment, financial...) necessary for success; - □ the overall financial plan for the project is adequate.